 What is Lagoa das Sete Cidades

-In addition to being one of the most famous spots of São Miguel island, Lagoa das Sete Cidades is such an important place for the Autonomous Region of the Azores.
+In addition to being one of the most famous spots of São Miguel island, Lagoa das Sete Cidades is such an essential place for the Autonomous Region of the Azores.
 In fact, it is the largest lake in the archipelago and a significant freshwater resource for the islands.

 Even if you haven’t been to Sete Cidades yet, you probably already know the image of the lake.
 Indeed, you can see Lagoa das Sete Cidades on many postcards.
 It is also one of the first landscapes you will find online when searching about the Azores.